diegobajetti/diegobajetti/README.md

 <p/>

 ## Welcome to my GitHub Profile!
 I'm a dedicated student and aspiring programmer in my second year of university.
 I'm currently in the Computer Science (CO-OP) program at uOttawa and look forward to spending the next 4 years learning and improving as a programmer.
 I have experience working with Python and Java, and extensive real-world experience with Angular/NestJS and TypeScript thanks to my recent CO-OP work term at a startup company.
-I'm looking forward to begin my second CO-OP work placement next summer to finally put my knowledge to practice in the real world.
+I'm looking forward to begin my second CO-OP work placement this summer (summer 2022) to finally put my knowledge to practice in the real world.

 ## Contact Me
 [<img align="left" width="50px" height="50px" title="LinkedIn" src="https://simpleicons.org/icons/linkedin.svg"/>](https://www.linkedin.com/in/diegobajetti)